What is Nipah Virus Infection

 Nipah Virus infection (NiV) is a newly revealed zoonosis that attracts attention and affects both humans and animals and causes severe disease.
 The natural host of the virus is fruit-bats of the Pteropodidae Family, Pteropus genus.
 This virus was first identified when it causes diseases in Kampung Sungai Nipah, Malaysia in 1998.
 In this case, pigs were the intermediate hosts of this virus.

-Like other viruses, Nipah virus also causes fever-like diseases.
-It has been recently spread in India.
+Like other viruses, this virus also causes fever-like diseases.
+It recently spreads in India.
 This disease is quite unknown to the people.
 The number of deaths is increasing for this virus attack.

 How the Nipah Virus Spreads